George Coghill (American football)

 George Coghill (born March 3, 1970) is an American former professional football player who was a safety for the Denver Broncos of the National Football League (NFL) and the Scottish Claymores (of the World League).
 He played college football at Wake Forest and high school football at James Monroe High School in Fredericksburg, Virginia, where he lettered in football, basketball, baseball and track.
 He is currently the Head Football Coach of James Monroe High School.

 College career

-Coghill played college football at Wake Forest from 1989–1992.
+Coghill played college football at Wake Forest from 1989 to 1992.
 He was All-ACC two years in a row and a third-team All-American in 1992.
 A member of the 1992 Independence Bowl champions, Coghill graduated with a degree in sociology in 1993.

 Professional career

 Scottish Claymores

 Undrafted in 1993, Coghill signed with the New Orleans Saints as a free agent, but tore a knee ligament in an exhibition game in Tokyo.
 Following recovering from his injury, Coghill was allocated to the Scottish Claymores of the World Football League, where he became one of the short-lived franchise’s best players.
-Coghill became the Claymore’s all-time leading tackler and all-time interception leader, with 123 and 6 respectively, and is a member of Scottish Claymores Hall of Fame.
+Coghill became the Claymores’ all-time leading tackler and all-time interception leader, with 123 and 6 respectively, and is a member of Scottish Claymores Hall of Fame.